 Search for Graduate Programs in Psychology

-Are there any minimum GRE score requirements for admissions to Applied Behavior Analysis Graduate Programs in Tulane University of Louisiana?
+Are there any minimum GRE score requirements for admissions to Corrections Graduate Programs in University of California-Los Angeles?